asigalov61/Endless-MIDI-Dataset/README.md

 ***

-### IMHO the best AI dataset is really just a complete, endless, and relevant story that is told sincerely with utmost love, care, and attention. ---Al
+### IMHO the best AI dataset is really just a complete, endless, and relevant story that is told sincerely with utmost love, care, and attention to details. ---Al

 ***